Duncan-Brain/Coverage-Issue-heapOutOfMemory-jest-docker-workflows/README.md

 While being used with jest --coverage on Docker with workflows.

 ## Branches:
+### Main
-Main - Original Heap Out of Memory Error
+Workflow: test-memoryError => Original Heap Out of Memory Error

-v8-coverage-error - Provides better error messaging

-solution-a - See solution A below
+Workflow: test-works => See solution A below
+### v8-coverage-error
+Provides better error messaging

+Workflow: test-memoryError => /opt/ folder culprit visible

+### solution-b
-solution-b - See solution B below
+See solution B below

+Workflow: test-memoryError => Now working

+### solution-c
-solution-c - See solution C below
+See solution C below

+Workflow: test-memoryError => Now working

 ## Solutions
 Solution A: Do not use Docker at all for running jest tests, just use npm on workflows.
 Docker is unecessary for me here and I missed this obvious fix.